Top 5 in 5 Initiative

 Department Student Organizations

 The Department of Energy & Petroleum Engineering supports four professional student societies, in which students are encouraged to participate.
 There are many other engineering student groups you may be interested in as well.
-The full list can be found here.
+View the complete list of student organizations.

 The Department of Energy and Petroleum Engineering continually strives to explore the research frontier.
 Our faculty have very high research activity, meaning students can contribute to groundbreaking discoveries alongside world-class researchers and scholars.